Personalized attention to developers and local governments interested in mixed-use, walkable development

 Doris Sussman Goldstein is an attorney and planning consultant who works toward the creation and effective management of sustainable, pedestrian-friendly, mixed-use communities.
 Since 1986, Ms. Goldstein has been closely involved with every aspect of the growth of Seaside, the award-winning community on the Florida Panhandle that began the urban design philosophy known as New Urbanism, and that inspired the movement toward Smart Growth.
 Her experience with Seaside and other communities, which extends past the initial development stage to include operational issues, commercial development and succession planning, gives her unique practical experience and insight.

 In addition to her work in the private sector, Ms. Goldstein also consults with local governments interested in implementing mixed use and walkable urbanism.
-She was an active member of the Downtown Investment Authority board in Jacksonville, Florida, the city’s Community Redevelopment Area (CRA) agency (2014-2015), where she chaired the effort to redesign a key piece of urban waterfront.
+She was an active member of the Downtown Investment Authority board in Jacksonville, Florida, the city’s Community Redevelopment Area (CRA) agency (2014-2015), where she chaired the effort to redesign a key piece of urban waterfront, and has served on Technical Assistance Panels sponsored by the Urban Land Institute.